pressel/pycles/docs/source/install.rst

 +++++++++++++++++

 Building PyCLES on Linux systems involves installing the requires Python modules and their individual dependencies.
-The python packages requried by PyCLES are fairly standard and are likely pre-installed on most HPC systems.
+The python packages required by PyCLES are fairly standard and are likely pre-installed on most HPC systems.
 If the required packages are not install we recommend consulting your system administrator to have them installed for you.

 To install them on a non-HPC system we recommend using the package manager of your choice.